HatmanStack/android-trachtenberg/README.md

 # Trachtenberg Multiplication

-An educational app to teach the Trachtenberg method of multiplication, a system of rapid mental calculation.
+An educational app to teach the [Trachtenberg](https://en.wikipedia.org/wiki/Trachtenberg_system) method of multiplication, a system of rapid mental calculation.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=jQsc5obbgzo) for the Youtube demo.
-You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=trachtenberg.math.trachtenberg).
+[Here](https://www.youtube.com/watch?v=jQsc5obbgzo) for the Youtube demo.
+You can download the application from the Google Play Store [here](https://play.google.com/store/apps/details?id=trachtenberg.math.trachtenberg).

 ## Features